pbrisbin/drync/README.md

 - Use the [Google Developers Console][console] to create a project
 - Enable OAuth2 for the project
 - Enable the Drive API for the project
-- Copy `files/Client.hs` to `src/Drync/Client.hs` and add your credentials
+- Copy `.env.sample` to `.env` and add your credentials.

+**NOTE**: The format of the `.env` file is very simplistic, keep things exactly as they are in the sample -- only with your own Client Id and Secret

 [console]: https://console.developers.google.com